RobinL/uk_address_matcher/readme.md

-# A first stab at address matching using Splink
+# Matching UK addresses using Splink

 This repo contains generic code for address matching using a pre-trained Splink model.